PipedreamHQ/pipedream/components/basin/README.md

 # Overview

-I can build the following using the Basin API:
+Use the Basin API to build the following apps:

 - A to-do list
 - A notes app